olzhasnurman/osoc_season2_olzhas_nurman/README.md

-# osoc_season2_olzhas_nurman
+# Maveric Core 2.0
-This repository contains design and verification files for the pipelined processor designed as part of "One Student One Chip" program at Nazarbayev University
+This repository contains design and verification files for a 5-stage pipelined RISC-V processor.
+It was designed as part of "One Student One Chip" program at Maveric Lab, Nazarbayev University